 Connective tissue is one of the four basic types of animal tissue (including epithelial, muscle and nervous tissue).
-The main function is to connect tissues and organs and is seen in most parts of the human body.
+Connective tissue is round all over the body and has a wide variety of functions.
 It is responsible for support, protection, insulating, storage of reserve fuel, and transporting substances.
 Connective tissue is made up of cells, fibres and ground substances, with the latter two making up the extracellular matrix.

 There are broad types of connective tissue:

 Loose Connective Tissue is the most common type and attaches epithelial tissue to other underlying tissues holding organs, nerves blood and lymph vessels in place.
 It provides support, flexibility and strength.
 There are three main types of loose connective tissues (collagenous fibres, elastic fibres and reticular fibres).

 Dense Connective Tissue links bones together at joints and attaches muscles to bones.
 It can be categorised into dense regular (tendons and ligaments), dense irregular (dermis layer) and elastic connective tissues (arteries, vocal and bronchial tubes in the lungs).